-So, this is our relation.
-Now remember our displacement analysis.
-So, given theta 2, let us say if I am given theta 2, then through this displacement analysis, we had found S here, A B C, A B are completely known because, theta 2 is given, these are known; so AB unknown.
-Hence we could solve for S and we call we could also solve for theta 3.

-So therefore, in this relation of velocities, I know everything.
+So, this is our relation, now remember our displacement analysis.
+So, given theta 2 let us say, if I am given theta 2 then through this displacement analysis, we had found S. Here, ABC, A B are completely known because theta 2 is given, so these are known, so A B unknown.
+Hence, we could solve for S and we call also we could also solve for theta 3.
+So, therefore, in this relation of velocities I know everything.

 So, I will write this in a compact form as I have done here.
-So, s dot is the Jacobean times theta 2 dot and by inverting the Jacobean can write theta 2 dot is Jacobean inverse, which is again one over J, Jacobean inverse here it is a scalar.
-So, Jacobean inverse is 1 over J times S dot.
-Again we find that, the input output velocity relations are linear and we have introduce the concept of Jacobean and vanishing of the Jacobean implies singularity.
-This is what we are going to study next.
+So, S dot is the Jacobian times theta 2 dot and by inverting the Jacobian I can write theta 2 dot is Jacobian inverse, which is again 1 over J, Jacobian inverse here it is a scalar, so Jacobian inverse is 1 over J times S dot.
+Again, we find that the input output velocity relations are linear and we have introduced this concept of Jacobian and when I vanishing of the Jacobian implies singularity and this is what we are going to study next.

 So, singularity is again take us to the dead center configurations.
-So, let us understand these singularities.
-So, this is our Jacobean.
-When is Jacobean singular; that means, non invertible when it becomes 0, Jacobean is singular or non invertible when it becomes 0.
-So, in other words sin of theta 2 minus theta 3 is 0, that implies either theta 2 equal to theta 3 or theta 2 is theta 3 plus pi radian.
-So, both these 2 conditions we have the singularity of Jacobian.
+So, let us understand these singularities, so this is our Jacobian, when is Jacobian singular, that means, non invertible, when it becomes 0.
+Jacobian is singular or non invertible when it becomes 0.
+So, in other words sine of theta 2 minus theta 3 is 0, that implies either theta 2 equal to theta 3 or theta 2 is theta 3 plus pi radian.
+So, both these 2 conditions we have the singularity or Jacobian.